 With the launch of RTX 3080, you might have wondered what improvements you would get if you upgrade from the RTX 2080/S to 3080.
-Generally speaking, most of the time people wouldn’t like to upgrade from one generation to next-generation graphics card in the same tier as the improvements aren’t worthy of the price you pay.
+Generally speaking, most of the time people wouldn’t like to upgrade from one generation to a next-generation graphics card in the same tier as the improvements aren’t worthy of the price you pay.

 But the RTX 3080 is a game-changer and has put the whole RTX 2000 series in a trash can.
 I am assuming that you already be knowing about how fast is the RTX 3000 series GPUs are but if you want to know what improvements did the RTX 3080 made over the RTX 2080/S, you should take a look at the most important changes Nvidia did below.

-The biggest game-changer for the new-gen graphics cards is definitely the new Ampere architecture which makes the RTX 3080 blazingly fast and taking a long lead ahead of RTX 2080/S. While Turing architecture of RTX 2080/S is definitely a good one over the architectures that were used in the graphics cards before, it did not do its job properly as expected.
+The biggest game-changer for the new-gen graphics cards is definitely the new Ampere architecture which makes the RTX 3080 blazingly fast and taking a long lead ahead of RTX 2080/S. While the Turing architecture of RTX 2080/S is definitely a good one over the architectures that were used in the graphics cards before, it did not do its job properly as expected.

 You can say that Nvidia did some sort of Beta testing with the RTX 2000 series GPUs.
 Turing architecture made it easy for the RTX 2080/S to do Ray Tracing and some AI operations like DLSS(Deep Learning Super Sampling) which are a new trend in games.